 So, I decided to put this post together show casing one of the kits by Sankei.
 There are actually quite a few around by different manufacturers but I think the one thing all the small ones have in common is the price...
 At 18GBP, they are not cheap.

-For my first attempt I went with number 5 in the mini series, a Totoro one I bought when I visited Ghibli Museum (you can get these from the Loft department store in Shibuya too).
+For my first attempt I went with number 5 in the mini series, a Totoro one I bought when I visited Ghibli Museum (you can get these from the Loft department store in Shibuya too or from their online store).
 Difficulty level was one star.
 For a complete amateur who was doing this the first time it took 5 - 6 hours of time so, be prepared to leave a day free for it, lol.

 What you'll need...

 For cutting out the tiny parts from the cardboard.
 You might want a proper papercraft knife instead of the retractable ones you use to cut open packaging because you will want to press the knife into the cardboard rather than slice.
 The retractable one I used kept retracting and didn't clean cut the pieces very well.

 For opening the small packs of confetti that is used for the vegetation such as bushes, grass, trees and flowers.
 You'll be using to cut a tiny hole in the bags if you don't have those little tubes some crafters use to hold glitter so that it's easier to sprinkle.